PrasathVedha/Prompt-Optimization/docs/README.md

 # PromptX Documentation

 ## Overview
-PromptX is an advanced AI image generation platform that combines prompt enhancement with style-based generation capabilities.
+Prompt Opti is an advanced AI image generation platform that combines prompt enhancement with style-based generation capabilities.
 The system provides a robust pipeline for creating high-quality AI-generated images through an intuitive user interface.

 ## System Architecture